| The New York of Ilya Kabakov’s assistants An

 surprised by how much information was available in Poland.
 Even though the

+sources were very limited, their level of research went much deeper.”
 Petter: “The Art Scene here has no energy.
 The young artists who have energy

 here do superficial provocative works that have been done a thousand times